 While I’m sure that things are destined to change as time progress, here are a few of the things that I feel will be beneficial when he is old enough to appreciate:

 1. Show Them What You’re Working With

-Currently my wife and I used a basic Excel spreadsheet to keep track of all our monthly expenses and our monthly cash flow.
+Currently, my wife and I use a basic Excel spreadsheet to keep track of all our monthly expenses and our monthly cash flow.
 I think it will be truly beneficial to sit down with our son to kind of show him what we have coming in versus what we have coming out.

 2. Get Techy

 One example that comes to mind is kids.gov.
 Before they plan to work for money, they must be comfortable with the real thing.
 They need to touch dollars and coins, count them, stack them and learn that they are concrete things.

 When they become a little more advanced, you could even consider games like the Stock Market Game.
-Kids are able to invest $100,000 of fake money and purchase securities at real time.
+Kids are able to invest $100,000 of fake money and purchase securities in real time.
 That way they could really see how the market really works.